 Fully customizable reporting: SSPs give publishers details on who’s bidding, how much individual advertisers are buying, and how much of their inventory is bought.
 This makes for great insights for publishers, but is not particularly applicable to advertisers since it’s not built for them.

 In contrast, Performance TV is a Connected TV platform built as a direct response performance channel with a specialized approach to reporting.
-With its fully customizable dashboards and full integration with Google Analytics, Performance TV allows you to track the metrics that matter most and track your campaigns alongside other performance marketing channels.
+With its fully customizable dashboards and full integration with Google Analytics, Performance TV allows you to track the metrics and KPIs that matter most and track your campaigns alongside other performance marketing channels.
 The platform even offers network-level reporting, which informs advertisers on which streaming network their ads are most effective.